 I was instructed not to get my brows wet for 10 days, which proved a lot harder than I thought, especially when washing my hair and face.
 I found it useful to wear a shower cap low over my eyebrows on non-hair-washing days (using a cream cleanser and flannel for my forehead) and used a handheld showerhead when it was time to lather up.

 On days 4-7, the mini freakout came.
 My brows had faded, gone patchy and small areas of skin were peeling underneath.
 I was convinced my skin had rejected the pigment but after a panicked call to Tracie, I was reassured that this was completely normal in the healing process as the pigment settles in.
 By day 10, the brows had healed, the scabs were gone and, although the hair strokes were not quite as sharp as when I first had it done (again, normal), they no longer looked patchy.
 As a highly creative procedure, hyperrealism always requires a top-up around the 8-12 week mark to cement and prolong the finished look; the first treatment acts as more of a base coat.

 How long do hyperrealism brows last and how much does it cost?

-At Tracie Giles, hyperrealism brows start at £995 but prices may vary from clinic to clinic.
+At Tracie Giles, hyperrealism brows start at $1829 AUD but prices may vary from clinic to clinic.
+(Ed.
+Note: In Sydney, the cost of hyperrealism brows seems to be a lot lower, starting at around $700.)
 The results last between nine months and a year and a top-up may be required to achieve the best effect.
 Because the result is so gentle and subtle, brows may be degraded by sunlight (so make sure you wear SPF every day) and this can be accelerated by various lifestyle factors (such as exfoliation).